Summer Succulent Care: Keep Your Plants Happy During the Warm Months

 In general, succulents do not need a lot of water and should be watered sparingly in the summer.
 It is important to allow the soil to dry out slightly between waterings to ensure that the plants receive the moisture they need without becoming waterlogged.

-If you water a succulent when the weather is really hot, there are a few things that could happen:
+When you water a succulent when the weather is really hot, there are a few things to watch for:

 1. The water may evaporate quickly: If the weather is very hot, the water you use to water your succulents may evaporate quickly before it has a chance to reach the roots of the plants.
 This can lead to soil that is too dry, which can stress the plants and make them more susceptible to pests and disease.